-Breathing therapy concentrates on Breath and life, which are obviously intertwined, as are breath and thought.
+Breath and life are obviously intertwined, as are breath and thought.
 It is by means of the breath that we remain physically alive.
-As babies we are born with the inherent knowledge to breathe correctly through our diaphragm but as we grow into toddlers, children and onto adulthood our life experiences and emotions influence and change our unique pattern of breathing.
+As babies we are born with the inherent knowledge to breath correctly through our diaphragm but as we grow into toddlers, children and onto adulthood our life experiences and emotions influence and change our unique pattern of breathing.

 Gerry Gajadharsingh estimates that 70% of patients that consult him do NOT breathe properly.
 This may at first seem strange, as breathing is a subconscious activity; as such unless we have an obvious breathing problem (asthma, lung disease etc) we do not usually notice our breathing.

 Our emotions influence our breathing patterns and just as importantly,

 Our breathing affects our emotions.

 You may notice, in other people (or indeed yourselves), that we may sigh a lot, find it difficult to catch our breath or talk very fast â€“ all signs of not breathing properly.
 We often hear expressions, such as â€śtake a deep breath and count to 10â€ť, before reacting to something that has upset us.

 It is no co-incidence that Chi Kung, Tai Chi, Pilates, Yoga and meditation all play significant attention to breathing as their main way of helping people relax.
 Many of these approaches have validated scientific evidence of their effectiveness in helping many medical conditions from pain to cardiovascular disease.